atsushieno/aap-core/docs/HACKING.md

   - `aaphostsample` - sample host app - follows the same AGP-modules structure
   - `aapbarebonepluginsample` - sample plugin project, which can be used as a template.
 Audio processing part is no-op.
   - `aapinstrumentsample` - sample plugin project, which works as a reference implementation for instrument.
 It makes use of [true-grue/ayumi](https://github.com/true-grue/ayumi).
-  - ` aap-midi-device-service` - sample MidiDeviceService project that lists all instruments.

 ## When Introducing Breaking Changes in the Core API.